rsg-argentina/rsg-argentina/content/authors/BarbaraNogar/_index.md

 # About me

-Bioinformatic student currently working in Molecular Dynamics and Structural Biology
+Barbara Nogar is a Bioinformatic student currently working in Molecular Dynamics and Structural Biology